Ankitsingh1709/Data_Analyst_Porfolio_projects/README.md

 - **Load**: Once the data is transformed, it is loaded into a suitable storage or database for easy access and future use.

+## Customer Churn in Telecommunications

+The Customer Churn in Telecommunications project focuses on understanding and predicting customer churn within the telecommunications industry.
+Customer churn, also known as customer attrition, refers to the phenomenon where customers stop using the services of a company and move to a competitor or discontinue using the service altogether.
+This project aims to analyze and model customer behavior to identify factors that contribute to churn and develop strategies to mitigate it.

 ## Contribution